alexberriman/json-rules-engine-to-json-logic/README.md

   <br>
 </h1>

+> :warning: **This package is under active development**: Compatibility and APIs may change.

 <h4 align="center">A minimal Typescript library for converting a <a href="https://github.com/CacheControl/json-rules-engine" target="_blank">json-rules-engine</a> condition to a <a href="https://github.com/jwadhams/json-logic-js/">JsonLogic</a> rule specification (and vice versa).</h4>

 <p align="center">